Vegan Nut Roast Recipe (Gluten-Free)

 Step 1.
 Mix the ground flax and water and set aside for a few minutes.

 Step 2.
-Get all the veggies chopped up and add them to a large pot on the stovetop with either 2 tbsp of olive oil, vegan butter, water or broth.
+Get all the veggies chopped up and add them to a large pot on the stovetop with either 2 tbsp of olive oil or vegan butter.
+You can use water or vegetable broth to cook for an oil-free recipe.

-Spend a little time properly dicing the veggies, you don’t want big chunks in the final loaf.
+Take the time to properly dicing the veggies into small pieces, you don’t want big chunks in the final loaf.

-Cook the veggies for 5-6 minutes, then stir in the herbs and cook for another couple of minutes.
+Cook the veggies for 5-6 minutes over medium heat, then stir in the herbs and cook for another couple of minutes.
 Stir in the tomato paste and tamari and turn off the heat.

 Quick Note: While I usually cook oil-free, I like olive oil or butter here to really bring out the flavours.
 For oil-free, it’s totally fine to use water or broth.